 The Texas Holocaust and Genocide Commission provides advice and assistance to public and private primary and secondary schools and institutions of higher education in this state regarding implementation of Holocaust and genocide courses of study and awareness programs.
 To accomplish this goal, the THGC provides resources for educators to use in classrooms.

-Online Digital Library
+Online Digital Library for Educators (ODLE)

 Staff members at the Texas Holocaust and Genocide Commission have been diligently working to put together a unique set of resources for educators' classroom use.
 Included are poems, essays, short stories, film clips, and excerpts from novels and memoirs.
 Many of these sources have strong Texas connections.
 Educators can gain access to this free, password-protected resource library by attending one of our workshops.

 Based on Dr. Gregory Stanton’s “10 Stages of Genocide” model, the THGC provides a poster set and lesson plans to meet TEKS standards in teaching the Holocaust and genocide in Texas classrooms.
-The engaging posters work with the lesson plans to help students learn the necessary standards while also challenging them to be upstanders in their community.